Ezelceyhun/React-WebAPI-End-Project/Readme.md

 Vehicles put on sale are removed from stock.
 If a sale is cancelled, the stock is updated.

-On the Home Page, Tools have been replaced with DataTable instead of Table.
+On the Home Page, Tools have been replaced with DataGrid instead of Table.
 In this way, sorting can be done.

 SQL Server is Used on the Database Side.
 Database is Included in the Project.
 Migration Structure is Used in the Database.
 These are tables that are related to each other.
 No Changes Allowed.